21centuryweather/hackathon-2025-australia-node/working_locally.md

 ## Online data

-A few nodes have put some of the data available online, including some of the simulations, observations and reanalysis.
+A few nodes have made some of the data available online, including some of the simulations, observations and reanalysis.
 The best way to get the list of available data is by checking the [intake catalog](https://digital-earths-global-hackathon.github.io/catalog/) for the hackathon.

 ```
 import intake